ebuchman/blog/content/posts/properties-of-money.md

 different UoAs!), I will seek a way to store value (SoV) in the meantime so I can gaurantee access to the relevant MoE when the need to settle my debts arises.

-Let us consider more fully each property individually and the tensions between them.
+Let us now consider more fully each property individually and the tensions between them.

 ## UoA - Denominating Debts